GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 # Ubuntu Installation
 ## Overview
-There are Gluu Server Linux packages for Ubuntu, CentOS, RHEL and Debian operating systems.
+Single-node Gluu Server Linux packages are available for Ubuntu, CentOS, RHEL and Debian operating systems.
 The installation procedure is similar across all distributions:

 1. [Install the Linux package](#install-the-package)
 2. [Start the Server and log in to the container](#start-the-server-and-log-in)
 3. [Run `setup.py`](#run-setuppy)
 4. [Sign in via browser](#sign-in-via-browser)
 5. [Disable Gluu repositories](#disable-gluu-repositories)

-!!!
-Note
-    The below instructions are intended for single server Gluu deployments.
-If you intend to cluster your Gluu Server to achieve fail-over and high availability, please refer to the [cluster documentation](./cluster.md)

 ## Prerequisites
 - Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).